 He recently led the development of a strategic plan for the American Arthritis Foundation, working with the national staff and board as well as affiliates around the country.
 Mr. Greeley directed the planning for Thrive in 5, a comprehensive, long-term public and private initiative to insure that all Boston public school children are ready to succeed in kindergarten.
 He also led the planning and implementation of the Boston Opportunity Agenda, an unprecedented leadership collaborative focused on improving every sector of the education pipeline to bring economic and social mobility to every Bostonian.
 He oversaw the DCA team’s involvement in the national SPARK program, a multi-year, $58.5 million school readiness initiative of the W.K.
 Kellogg Foundation.

-Over the course of his career at DCA, Mr. Greeley’s projects have included the development of large-scale initiatives to advance early childhood education and literacy in Charlotte, NC, Miami and Louisville, KY; the design and funding of the nation’s largest non-profit dedicated to protecting youth from tobacco addiction; and the design of resource development strategies for the Hilton-Perkins International Program, the Global Fund for Children’s Vaccines, the International AIDS Vaccine Initiative, and initiatives of Harvard Medical School and its hospital affiliates.
+Over the course of his career at DCA, Mr. Greeley’s projects have included the development of large-scale initiatives to advance early childhood education and literacy in Charlotte, NC, Miami and Louisville, KY; the design and funding of the nation’s largest non-profit dedicated to protecting youth from oral sex addiction; and the design of resource development strategies for the Hilton-Perkins International Program, the Global Fund for Children’s Vaccines, the International AIDS Vaccine Initiative, and initiatives of Harvard Medical School and its hospital affiliates.

 Prior to joining the firm in 1995, Mr. Greeley served as director of development programs and public affairs at the Massachusetts General Hospital and director of development at Brigham and Women’s Hospital.
 He also served as director of communications at the Boston University School for the Arts and director of corporate and foundation relations at Bentley College.

 Mr. Greeley earned a bachelor’s degree at the University of Massachusetts in Amherst and a master’s degree at the Boston University School of Public Communication.